WhereToGoForMyHoliday.com

 Tivoli Gardens theme park, in the centre of Copenhagen is the second oldest theme park in the world, and was original constructed in 1850 with the aim of "when the people are amusing themselves, they do not think about politics”

-Summer is Copenhagen's most beloved season.
-It's easy to see why.
-Scandinavia emerges from its casing of snow and ice to become a real outdoorsy gem.
-In the capital, that means the canal-side cafes of Christianshavn come alive with al fresco drinkers and the breweries spill into leafy gardens.
+Summer is Copenhagen's most beloved season, and the city emerges from its casing of snow and ice to become a real outdoorsy gem.
+In the capital, this means the canal-side cafes of Christianshavn come alive with al fresco drinkers, and the breweries expand into leafy gardens.
 This is also the time to enjoy the famous Brygge Harbour Bath and the other marina swimming spots in full swing.

 Late spring and early autumn are when locals often say Budapest is at its best.
 Temperatures average around 23-25 degrees in May and September.
 There's not an overload of rain then either.
 And it's perfect for avoiding the crowds of midsummer city breakers that come during the European holidays.